-The company concluded an exclusive licensing agreement in Japan with Eagle Pharmaceuticals (based in New Jersey, US) in September 2017.
-Following consultations with the PMDA, the company filed for approval of the RTD formulation in September 2019, and plans to launch it in Q1 FY12/21.
-SymBio launched clinical trials for the RI formulation in November 2018 primarily to confirm safety and completed patient enrollment in March 2020.
-The company will apply for approval without delay after the end of the clinical trials of the RI formulation and aims to begin sales in 2H FY12/22.
+The company concluded an exclusive licensing agreement in Japan with Eagle Pharmaceuticals (based in New Jersey, US) in September 2017 for the RTD and RI formulations of Treakisym®.
+Manufacturing and marketing approval of the RTD formulation was obtained in September 2020, and the company plans to launch it in Q1 FY12/21.
+SymBio commenced a clinical trial for the RI formulation in November 2018 primarily to confirm safety, and the follow-up period for all patients enrolled in the trial was completed in September 2020 (LPLV: Last Patient Last Visit).
+The company will apply for approval without delay after the end of the clinical trial of the RI formulation and aims to begin sales in 2H FY12/22.
 The RI formulation can be administered in just 10 minutes versus 60 minutes for the current lyophilized injection and RTD formulation.
 This reduces the burden on patients and healthcare professionals, providing significant value added.
-Multiple patent protections in the form of a liquid product license extended the product life of Treakisym[®] to 2031.